cstrainge/sorth/README.md

 `=` `<>` `>=` `<=` `>` `<`

 Standard equality operations.
-The top two values are poped off of the stack and compared.
+The top two values are popped off of the stack and compared.
 A boolean result is then pushed back onto the stack.